Redefining Realness

 Redefining Realness: My Path to Womanhood, Identity, Love & So Much More is a memoir and the debut book by Janet Mock, an American writer and transgender activist.
+The memoir follows Mock's journey as a transgender girl and young woman in Hawaii.

-It was published on 1 February 2014 by Atria Books.
-The book has been praised by Melissa Harris-Perry, bell hooks, Laverne Cox, and Barbara Smith.
-It debuted in 19th position on The New York Times Best Seller list for Hardcover Nonfiction.
+The memoir was published on 1 February 2014 by Atria Books.
+It has been praised by Melissa Harris-Perry, bell hooks, Laverne Cox, and Barbara Smith.
+It debuted in 19th position on The New York Times Best Seller list for Hardcover Nonfiction and was a finalist for the Lambda Literary Award for Transgender Nonfiction.
 The book's original title was Fish Food.
-The memoir follows Mock's journey as a transgender girl and young woman in Hawaii.
+Mock published a followup memoir, Surpassing Certainty, in 2017.

 Summary

-In Redefining Realness, Janet Mock describes her life as a transgender woman from childhood to adulthood.
+In Redefining Realness, Mock describes her life as a transgender woman from childhood to adulthood.
 Mock opens the book with a scene from 2009, where she starts to tell her boyfriend Aaron that she is transgender and then starts telling her story from childhood.

 Part One

 In 1989, as children, Mock's friend and neighbor Marylin dares Mock to take her grandmother's dress down from the clothesline and put it on.
 After being caught, Mock is scolded by her grandmother and mother for wearing a dress.
 At four years old, Mock discovers that her father is cheating on her mother.
 Her parents eventually split up and at age seven Mock is sent to live with her father and brother, Chad, in Oakland, California.
 While there, her father tries to instill masculinity into young Mock, pushing her to participate in sports and other activities that her brother enjoys.

 Mock's father gets a new girlfriend, and that girlfriend's son, a boy much older than Mock, molests her.

 In 1992, Mock discovers her father smoking crack cocaine in her bedroom.
 At this moment she loses respect for her father.
 In 1994, Mock's father moves the three of them to Dallas, where the father's family lives.
 While in Dallas, Mock begins participating in more feminine activities with her aunts.
 When her father moves them into an apartment with his new girlfriend, Denise, Mock connects with her daughter, Makayla.
 Mock adopts a pseudonym, Keisha, and chats with boyfriends Makayla is no longer interested with over the phone as Keisha.
 Once, while at her aunt's apartment, one of the boys she had been meeting up with as Keisha comes looking for her.
 After the boy addresses Mock as Keisha in front of her father, Mock's father cuts her hair short to make her more masculine.
 Mock's mother eventually decides to bring Mock and her brother Chad back to Hawaii to live with her.